12 Amazing Animals Only Found in One Place in the World

 San Francisco garter snake

 Even those who aren’t reptile fans can’t deny that the stunning reddish-orange and blue stripes are beautiful.
 San Fransisco garter snakes make their home in San Mateo County and the northern edge of Santa Cruz County.
 Unfortunately, their habitats have been hit hard for a long time by agricultural, residential, commercial, and recreational development—and they’re also popular with illegal collectors, two factors that landed the snake on the endangered species list in 1967.
 They like to hang out around vegetated ponds with open hilly areas to take in the sun, eat, or hide in rodent burrows, and pose no threat to humans.
 They can grow to be 51 inches long and their favorite food is the red-legged frog, also on the endangered species list.
-Don’t miss these photos of other exquisite snakes.

 “There are about 20,000 breeding pairs of blue-footed boobies, the most common type of booby in the Galápagos,” says Fernando Diez, marketing manager at Quasar Expeditions.
 You can’t miss their pretty blue feet, which come from the carotenoid pigments in the fish they eat.
 And what about the rest of the name, “booby”?
 According to Diez, it comes from the Spanish word “bobo,” meaning foolish, because the bird’s waddle is a bit clumsy on land.
 But when it comes to flying and swimming, well, they can dive from 80 feet above the ocean when hunting prey.